Worthies/Forwarding/README.md

 ## Features

 - **High Performance**: Uses 32KB buffers, TCP NoDelay, and buffer pooling for optimal throughput
-- **Auto Public IP Detection**: Automatically detects your public IP address
+- **Auto Outbound Interface Detection**: Detects the local interface IP used to reach the public Internet and uses that for binding listeners; it also detects the external public IP (for informational/logging purposes) but does not bind to the external public IP (which may belong to a load balancer or NAT).
 - **Multiple Port Mappings**: Support for forwarding multiple ports simultaneously
 - **Flexible Configuration**: Comma-separated or multiple `-p` flags for port mappings
 - **TCP Keepalive**: Built-in connection management with TCP keepalive